99stealth/cfn-ami-to-mapping/README.md

 ```
 make install
 ```
-> :warning: It doesn't work perfectly, so please report `Issues` if you faced with any problem during the installation.
+> :warning: It doesn't work perfectly, so please report `Issues` if you faced any problem during the installation.
 ## How to use

 ### Long story short